marcobonici/marcobonici.github.io/blog/autodiff.md

 f^{\prime}(x)=\lim _{\epsilon \rightarrow 0} \frac{f(x+\epsilon)-f(x)}{\epsilon}\approx \frac{f(x+\Delta x)-f(x)}{\Delta x}
 \end{equation}

-If we have a function with more variables, this approach need to be extended to each of variables.
+If we have a function with more variables, this approach need to be extended to each of the variables involved.
 Let us code it in Julia!
 ```julia:func_def
 f(x) = sin(x[1])+x[1]*x[2]+exp(x[2]+x[3])
 ```